How to Upgrade PostgreSQL Without Losing Data

 --check

-# If checks pass, do it for real with --link for speed
+# If checks pass, run with --link for speed

 sudo -u postgres /usr/lib/postgresql/16/bin/pg_upgrade \